microsoft/vscode-docs/docs/languages/cpp.md

 # C/C++ for VS Code (Preview)

-C/C++ support for Visual Studio Code is provided today as a preview of our work to enable cross-platform C and C++ development using VS Code on Windows, Linux, and OS X. Our focus in this preview release is code editing and navigation support for C and C++ code everywhere that VS Code runs, as well as debugging on Linux (Ubuntu 14.04 64-bit is supported; other versions of Linux might work, but are unsupported) and OS X (see _Known limitations_ below).
+C/C++ support for Visual Studio Code is provided today as a preview of our work to enable cross-platform C and C++ development using VS Code on Windows, Linux, and OS X. Our focus in this preview release is code editing and navigation support for C and C++ code everywhere that VS Code runs, as well as debugging on Linux and OS X (see _Known limitations_ below).

-If you just want a lightweight tool to edit your C++ files VS Code has you covered wherever you are, but if you want the best possible experience for your existing Visual C++ projects or debugging on Windows, we recommend you use a version of Visual Studio such as [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs).
+If you just want a lightweight tool to edit your C++ files, VS Code has you covered but if you want the best possible experience for your existing Visual C++ projects or debugging on Windows, we recommend you use a version of Visual Studio such as [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs).

-Because we're still shaping the C++ experience in VS Code, now is a great time to [provide bug reports, feature requests, and feedback](mailto:c_cpp_support@microsoft.com), and for those of you who use Linux or OS X as your development environment to [get engaged](http://landinghub.visualstudio.com/c-nonwin) with the Visual Studio team.
+We're still shaping the C++ experience in VS Code so now is a great time to [provide bug reports, feature requests, and feedback](mailto:c_cpp_support@microsoft.com), and for those of you who use Linux or OS X as your development environment, to [get engaged](http://landinghub.visualstudio.com/c-nonwin) with the Visual Studio team.

 ## Getting Started

-**To install the Microsoft C/C++ extension:**
+### To install the Microsoft C/C++ extension

-* Open VS Code
+* Open VS Code.
-* Click the Extensions icon on the toolbar
+* Click the Extensions View icon on the Sidebar.
-* Search for `cpptools`
+* Search for `cpptools`.
-* Click "Install", then click "Enable"
+* Click **Install**, then click **Enable**.
-* Open a folder that contains your C/C++ code
+* Open a folder that contains your C/C++ code.

-**To enable code completion and navigation you will need to generate a `c_cpp_properties.json` file:**
+### To enable code completion and navigation, you will need to generate a `c_cpp_properties.json` file

-* Hover over any green squiggle in a source file (e.g. a #include instatement)
+* Hover over any green squiggle in a source file (e.g. a #include statement).
-* Click the lightbulb that appears underneath the mouse cursor
+* Click the lightbulb that appears underneath the mouse cursor.
-* Click "Add include path to settings"
+* Click **Add include path to settings**.

 This will generate a `c_cpp_properties.json` file that allows you to add additional include paths to properly enable code navigation and auto-completion.

-**To build your application from VS Code, you will need to generate a `tasks.json` file:**
+### To build your application from VS Code, you will need to generate a `tasks.json` file

-* Open the **Command Palette** (`kb(workbench.action.showCommands)`)
+* Open the **Command Palette** (`kb(workbench.action.showCommands)`).
-* Select the **Tasks: Configure Task Runner** command and you will see a list of task runner templates
+* Select the **Tasks: Configure Task Runner** command and you will see a list of task runner templates.
-* Select **Others** to create a task which runs an external command
+* Select **Others** to create a task which runs an external command.
-* Change the `command` to the commandline expression you use to build your application (e.g. `g++ -g main.cpp`)
+* Change the `command` to the commandline expression you use to build your application (e.g. `g++ -g main.cpp`).
-* Add any required args (e.g. `-g` to build for debugging)
+* Add any required args (e.g. `-g` to build for debugging).
-* You can now build your application with (kb(workbench.action.tasks.build))
+* You can now build your application with (`kb(workbench.action.tasks.build)`)

 You should now see a `tasks.json` file in your workspace `.vscode` folder that looks something like: